jssteinberg/some-makeup/README.md

 *makeup-style is the updated, slightly more opinionated remake of my own [Floor Typography CSS](https://floortypography.vercel.app).*

-*Breaking changes from Floor Typography CSS v22:*
+*Changes from Floor Typography CSS v22:*

 - CSS reorganized in new files: fix.css, do.css, space.css and flow.css.
 - `--line-span` var for headings (not `--h…-min-font-size`).